Scalable solution to crossed random effects model with random slopes: Introduction

-where random effects $\tilde{a}_i \in \mathbb{R}^{p}$ and $\tilde{b}_j \in \mathbb{R}^{p}$ and an error $ e_{ij} \in \mathbb{R}$.
-We assume that $\tilde{a}_i \sim N_p(0, \tilde{\Sigma}_a)$ and $\tilde{b}_j \sim N_p(0, \tilde{\Sigma}_b)$, with other terms having the same meaning.
-The crossed random effects model with random slopes helps us in capturing the variability of the effect size of covariates among different clients and items.
-Figure~\ref{fig:random_slope_intuition} provides a visual representation for model with random intercept and random slopes.
-The first plot represents a random effects model considering random intercept just for clients, second plot represents random effects model with random intercept as well as random slope for a continuous variable, ``match" and the third plot represents a random effects model with random intercept and random slope for an indicator random variable ``client edgy".
+where we have augmented (\ref{eq:intercept_model}) with random slopes $\tilde{\bsa}_i \in \mathbb{R}^{p}$ and $\tilde{\bsb}_j \in \mathbb{R}^{p}$.
+We assume that $\tilde{\bsa}_i \sim \mathcal{N}_p(0, \tilde{\Sigma}_a)$ and $\tilde{\bsb}_j \sim \mathcal{N}_p(0, \tilde{\Sigma}_b)$.
+We further assume that $(a_i, \tilde{\bsa}_i)$ follows a multivariate gaussian distribution and is independent of $(b_j, \tilde{\bsb}_j)$.
+The crossed random effects model with random slopes helps us capture the variability of the effect size of covariates among different clients and items.
+Figure~\ref{fig:random_slope_intuition} provides a visual representation of the model with random intercept and random slopes.
+The first plot represents a random effects model with a random intercept for clients and a fixed slope for the quantitative feature ``match''; the second plot has a random intercept as well as a random slope for ``match".